MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Windows-PowerShell-Drives.md

 + remove-psdrive  <<<< -name office
 ```

-## Adding and Removing Drives Outside PowerShell
+## Adding and removing drives outside PowerShell

-PowerShell detects filesystem drives that are added or removed in Windows, including network drives
+PowerShell detects filesystem drives that are added or removed in Windows, including:

-that are mapped, USB drives that are attached, and drives that are deleted by using either the
+- network drives that are mapped
-`net use` command or the **WScript.NetworkMapNetworkDrive** and **RemoveNetworkDrive** methods from
+- USB drives that are attached
-a Windows Script Host (WSH) script.
+- Drives that are deleted using the `net use` command or from a Windows Script Host (WSH) script